docsforadobe/after-effects-scripting-guide/docs/general/project.md

 **Description**

-The project’s XMP metadata, stored as RDF (XML-based).
+The project's XMP metadata, stored as RDF (XML-based).
 For more information on XMP, see the [JavaScript Tools Guide](https://extendscript.docsforadobe.dev/).

 **Type**